• Skip to primary navigation

 Worsted (Medium, Aran, Weight #4)

-This weight of yarn is probably the most common, and it is used in a wide variety of projects.
+Worsted weight yarn is probably the most common, and it is used in a wide variety of projects.
 For this size yarn, the recommendations are to use sizes I-K (5.5mm – 6.5mm).

 Bulky (Chunky, Weight #5)